thomasfn/ScreepsDotNet/README.md

 # Screeps DotNet

-A toolset and API to build bots for [Screeps Arena](https://store.steampowered.com/app/1137320/Screeps_Arena/) and [Screeps World](https://store.steampowered.com/app/464350/Screeps_World/) (coming soon) using .Net 7.0.
+A toolset and API to build bots for [Screeps Arena](https://store.steampowered.com/app/1137320/Screeps_Arena/) and [Screeps World](https://store.steampowered.com/app/464350/Screeps_World/) using .Net 7.0.

 * [What is Screeps DotNet?](#what-is-screeps-dotnet)
 * [Quickstart](#quickstart)